bgschiller/join-and-window-function-tutorial/window_functions.md

 ## Exercises

 1. Sometimes people use important papers as bookmarks and forget them there.
-Make a query to listing who checked out each copy of a book immediately before the latest borrower.
+Make a query listing who checked out each copy of a book immediately before the latest borrower.
 2. Find the books where one borrower consists of at least 30% of the loans on that book.
 If you need help getting started, this gets you some of the way there: http://162.209.109.174/2016-09-09_19-50-24UARH65
 3. Find the 10th borrower of each book (not book_copy).
 Hint: A list of some available window functions can be found at https://www.postgresql.org/docs/9.4/static/functions-window.html